 Louisiana Statute of Limitations for Sex Abuse Civil Cases

-Louisiana is among the growing number of states that has recently changed its statute of limitations laws to make it easier for victims of child sexual abuse to file civil lawsuits.
+Louisiana is among the growing number of states that have recently changed their statute of limitations laws to make it easier for victims of child molestation to file civil lawsuits.
 In 2021, Louisiana eliminated its statute of limitations for all future civil lawsuits based on child sexual abuse.
 This means there is no SOL for child sex abuse lawsuits based on abuse occurring after January 1, 2021.

-As part of that same law, Louisiana also created a 3-year “lookback window” which gave victims of child sexual abuse a period of three years to file civil lawsuits free of any SOL limit and regardless of how long ago the abuse occurred.
+As part of that same law, legislatures in Baton Rouge also created a 3-year “lookback window” which gave victims of child sexual abuse a period of three years to file civil lawsuits free of any SOL limit and regardless of how long ago the abuse occurred.
 Unfortunately, that three-year lookback window expired in June 2024.
 La.
 Stat.
 Ann. § 9:2800.9 (2021)

 Louisiana law includes a doctrine called “contra non valentem,” which allows for the suspension of the prescription period in cases where the victim is unable to act (e.g., due to repressed memories).
 However, courts were often reluctant to apply this doctrine in sex abuse claims, making it difficult for victims to use this as a basis for extending the time to file a lawsuit.

 The lookback window was originally set to expire on June 14, 2024, but was extended until June 14, 2027.
-This means that some survivors who were previously time-barred still have time to file—but not all.
+This means that some previously time-barred survivors still have time to file, but not all.

 To understand how these two legal principles work together, it is necessary to look at both the permanent statute of limitations removal and the temporary lookback window.